naokoshoto/bluesky-client/README.md

 The interface follows Material Design 3's expressive color scheme, providing a bold and vibrant aesthetic.

+Navigation surfaces and active buttons draw from Material 3 container tokens, giving rails and tabs the proper elevated colors and contrast.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: